hjelev/OpenVPN-Stats/db/README.txt

 This folder contains the agregated data from openvpn server.
-A separete file will be created for each user of the vpn
+A separete username.log file will be created for each user of the vpn